-A "king tide" is a popular term used to describe a phenomenon that occurs when the orbits and alignment of the Earth, moon, and sun combine to produce the greatest tidal effects of the year.351 King tides are a normal occurrence several times a year in coastal areas.
+A "king tide" is a popular term used to describe a phenomenon that occurs when the orbits and alignment of the Earth, moon, and sun combine to produce the greatest tidal effects of the year.
+Standard S

 Because king tides can reach 6 or 7 feet, they are useful for envisioning future everyday water levels expected to occur as a result of climate-driven sea level rise.
 King tides can cause flooding and can be particularly damaging if coupled with storms and strong waves.